Second year Child nursing student Alex gives her top tips for starting university life.

 There’s no need to purchase every book on your reading list.
 City has an extensive library and access to many online databases.
-However if you’re keen to get started with reading material get in touch with your specific branch of Nursing and find out what they suggest you read.
+However if you’re keen to get started with reading materials, check out the pre-course reading list, you'll get sent a link to this by email.

 When the time arises for you to start the practical side of your nursing training, make the most of your placements.
 Some placements can be as short as 2 weeks so make a good impression by being proactive and show you’re keen to learn.
 My placements have been wonderful experiences but they haven’t always been plain sailing.
 My tip would be to talk to your friends, family or your personal tutor to help you deal with the challenges you face.
 Don’t be afraid to open up - but remember to not breech patient confidentiality!